MNGlobalInvest/MN-GLOBAL-INVESTMENT-HOLDINGS/README.md

 ## Executive Summary

 MN Global Investment Holdings, LLC operates as a protocol-driven organization with a singular strategic focus: the systematic acquisition and secure custody of Bitcoin through disciplined, rules-based methodologies.
-The company's entire operational infrastructure—including revenue generation systems, technological frameworks, and administrative processes—has been architected to support and optimize long-term Bitcoin accumulation.
+The company's entire operational infrastructure including revenue generation systems, technological frameworks, and administrative processes has been architected to support and optimize long-term Bitcoin accumulation.

 This document establishes the authoritative reference framework for the organization's operational protocols, financial systems architecture, technology infrastructure specifications, and governance processes.
 It serves to ensure transparency, facilitate independent auditability, and support scalable growth while maintaining organizational discipline and strategic focus.